robertmuth/Cwerg/FrontEnd/README.md

 ## Experimental Frontend For The Cwerg Language

+Cwerg tries to trade-off language expressiveness with compiler implementation complexity.
+We hope to reach a sweet spot *above* what C goves us today.

-This is completely unfinished and experimental
+Warning: This is completely unfinished and experimental

 ### Expected Highlights